Updated September 2021

 Law requires that HOA boards take meeting minutes during board meetings.
 But, it is also important for the board’s process and sanity to keep everything documented.
 For instance, meeting minutes are helpful when board members debate and come to a misunderstanding about a particular topic.
 Members can refer back to the minutes to recall what was actually said.
 This way the facts are always out on the table.
 The “art” of taking minutes is something all board members should be knowledgeable about.
-So, here are a few tips to mastering HOA board meeting minutes.
+So, here are a few tips to mastering HOA meeting minutes, template included.

-Minutes are only required for the agenda
+Minutes are only necessary for the agenda

-One rule to remember when taking meeting minutes is that they are only required for the agenda portion.
+One rule to remember when taking meeting minutes is that they are only required for the agenda portion of the meeting.
 Common Interest Community Association Act (CICAA) regulates all Illinois homeowners’ associations, while condos are covered by the Illinois Condominium Act (ICA).
 Both the CICAA and the ICA require board members to take minutes for anything pertaining to the agenda.
 Discussions and topics that are addressed in open sessions are not required to be written on the record, but members can write personal notes for their own use.

-HOA Board Meeting Minutes Template
+HOA Meeting Minutes Template

 Using an HOA Board Meeting Minutes template helps everyone know how to take minutes and keeps a consistent style across minute-takers.
 The template also helps new board members get up to speed and have some direction with taking minutes.
 Some associations have their own set of rules for minutes, or their own preference on how they want minutes taken.
 If everyone is writing the same way, there is no confusion or misinterpretations about what someone wrote.
 This keeps the board organized, and can prevent future arguments over what was said, or written in inconsistent minutes.